dwillis/command-line-umd/README.md

-# Introduction to the command line
+# The greatest introduction to the command line

 This is a template repository for a hands-on session about using the command line with GitHub Codespaces.
 Create your own copy using the "Use this template" button above.